nova-eco/nova-db/README.md

 The Docker image is based on `mariadb:lts-noble` and includes:

+- Pre-seeded database using `init-database.sh` (runs during image build)
 - All SQL initialisation scripts from the `/sql` directory
-- Automated schema creation on first startup
+- Automated schema creation and data population
-- Automated data seeding with initial records
 - Health check configuration for monitoring

 ### Automated Publishing